Katoomba Area Local NewsStrengthening community, healing Country, and restoring the health of our planet.

 This ethos links directly to planetary health, the emerging field that connects human wellbeing with the health of natural systems.
 By keeping streets and creeks clean, the group isn’t just protecting wildlife—they’re safeguarding water quality, reducing plastic pollution, and fostering community pride.

-Grassroots planetary health
+Grassroots action for planetary health

 Globally, efforts to tackle plastic pollution often stall at the policy level.
 The recent international plastics summit ended without consensus, despite the urgency of the problem.
 But grassroots action tells a different story.